o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 Throughout the tutorial, when we use these properties, we will discuss them further, so don't worry if some of these properties don't make sense right now!

 ## Write lua functor to toggle visibility in the Material Editor
-For six point lighting to work, we need textures that use color channels to indicate the illuminated parts of the texture if light came from a corresponding direction.
+For six-point lighting to work, we need textures that use color channels to indicate the illuminated parts of the texture if light came from a corresponding direction.
 For example, red parts in the texture could indicate that lighting from the left should affect those parts, whereas blue could indicate lighting from the top.
-Thus, green parts could mean that lighting from both the left and top should be applied.
+Thus, magenta (red + blue) parts could mean that lighting from both the left and top should be applied.

 However, because we are using six points and there are only up to four channels per texture (red, green, blue, alpha), we need to use two textures.
 The channels used for each texture can be up to the artist, but here we will provide support for two options:
 1. TopLeftRightBottom_FrontBack option